Gender discrimination in the medical professions: Medical education

 One response to bias against women academics has been to conduct training for faculty and students to recognize bias and change their habits.
 The study used professional development, counseling psychology, adult learning, and health behavioral change to development a bias-learning training where data showed that gender biases and habits were not permanent and that they could be shaped and changed.

 There is also a persisting class and race gap that is being ignored by contemporary feminist debate, as the discussion about feminism in the medical profession tends to place "too much focus on the opportunities afforded to educated middle class women", most of them white.

-Another aspect to look at, is the representation that is seen in the medical education system.
-The medical education system teaches in the aspect that every patient is a 75-kilogram, white male.
-Throughout textbook, research, etc. the chances of the patient being a female, especially one of color, is very low.
-David C. Page, MD, the director of a biomedical research organization, stated in an interview that many areas of biomedical research still use a male-only approach as the standard practice.
+Most medical textbooks and other educational materials show a strong bias toward male bodies, especially in images, where most images not specific to the urogenital system or breasts appear to depict men.
+Some depictions of women in these images are sexualized in their presentation; one 1971 textbook was withdrawn due to controversy because while 77% of the images depicted women, these images were often presented in a pornographic manner similar to pin-up models, while images depicting men tended to crop out the face and genitalia and focus on the body parts being described.
+Descriptions of the clitoris and the female perineum tend to be brief and in subordinating comparison to their male homologs, the penis and the male perineum.
+According to David C. Page at the Cedars-Sinai Medical Center, this results in equipment, such as hip replacements, that are exclusively designed for male patients; and research studies that exclusively use male patients or animal models.